 General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

-Geng Gong was a heroic general of the Han Dynasty, who led a few hundreds of soldiers to fight in severe conditions, defended their country, crossed precipitous snow mountains, and finally marched back to his hometown.
+Geng Gong was a heroic general of the Han Dynasty.
+He led a few hundred soldiers to fight in severe conditions, defended their country, crossed precipitous snow mountains, and finally marched back to his hometown.

-They had been attacked, tempted, enclosed, and isolated in a remote city for over a year, by largely outnumbered and aggressive enemies, but they achieved the final success.
+They had been attacked, tempted, enclosed, and isolated in a remote city for over a year by vastly outnumbered and aggressive enemies, but they achieved the final success.

 Soldiers of the Han Dynasty Painted By Hou Zhen